geeksblabla/geeksblabla.com/blablas/ep158/index.md

 0:01:21 - Who/what is l3arbi?

-0:16:24 - Is there possibilties that L3arbi will learn other arabic dialects other than darija?
+0:16:24 - Is there possibilities that L3arbi will learn other arabic dialects other than darija?

 0:26:35 - Challenges of audio transcription